Food loss and waste: United States

 According to United States Department of Agriculture (USDA), between 30 and 40 percent of food in the U.S. is wasted.
 Estimates of food waste in the United States range from 35 million tons to 103 million tons.
 In a study done by National Geographic in 2014, Elizabeth Royte indicated more than 30 percent of food in the United States, valued at $162 billion annually, is not eaten.
 The University of Arizona conducted a study in 2004 that indicated that 14% to 15% of United States edible food is untouched or unopened, amounting to $43 billion worth of discarded, but edible, food.
 In 2010, the United States Department of Agriculture came forth with estimations from the Economic Research Service that approximates food waste in the United States to be equivalent to 141 trillion calories.

 USDA data from 2010 shows that 26% of fish, meat, and poultry were thrown away at the retail and consumer level.
 Since then, meat production has increased by more than 10%.
 Data scientist Harish Sethu says this means that billions of animals are raised and slaughtered only to end up in a landfill.

+Pakistan

+In general, the Southern Asia region ranks first in terms of highest amount of food waste per household, with an average of 19 kg per capita per year to 212 kilograms per capita per year.
+The UN Environment Programme (UNEP) shows that there is an estimate of 30.7 million tonnes of household food waste in Pakistan.
+The main cause of food waste in Pakistan is caused by people saving food for further use in the future, although they fail to consume in later time.
+They prefer to eat fresh foods, and causes a lack of interest, mismanagement of meals, lack of time and eating which causes an ongoing cycle.
+The high-income households pose more of threat, due to the fact that they spend more on food and risk poor consumption management, leading to more food waste.

+Zimbabwe

+Located in the Sub-Saharan African region, Zimbabwe shows an estimate of nearly 800,000 tonnes of household waste.
+According to the United Nations Human Settlement Programme, high income household waste roughly 0.41 kg/capita/day, where in comparison to low income household with only 0.28 kg/capita/day of waste.
+Food waste remains the main cause of waste, in comparison to other waste such as plastic, paper, glass and metal.